AstraZeneca/runnable/docs/examples.md

 ### Enabling parallel execution

 Though the dag definition defines a ```parallel``` node, the execution of the dag and the parallelism is actually controlled by the executor.
-In ```local``` mode, you can enable parallel branch execution by modifying the config.
+In ```local``` execution, you can enable parallel branch execution by modifying the config.

 ```yaml
 executor: